Boomplay, a Spotify-style music and video streaming service for African music and Africa, raises $20M

 Boomplay, a service founded by Transsnet — a joint venture between Chinese phone maker Transsion and Chinese consumer apps giant NetEase — has raised $20 million in outside funding as it looks to break into more sub-Saharan countries and continue to build up its database of music tracks.

-The company currently has some 5 million music tracks and additionally videos on its platform — with a huge emphasis on African artists — with 42 million monthly active users, some 85 percent of which are on the African continent (primarily Nigerial, Ghana, Kenya and Tanzania), and adding on average about 2 million users each month, a mix of paid and free subscribers, the latter seeing ads when they use the service.
+The company currently has some 5 million music tracks and videos on its platform — with a huge emphasis on African artists — with 42 million monthly active users, some 85 percent of which are on the African continent (primarily Nigeria, Ghana, Kenya and Tanzania).
+It is adding on average about 2 million users each month, a mix of paid and free subscribers, the latter seeing ads when they use the service.

 Relatively speaking, this is just a small dent in the African market, which has around 1.2 billion inhabitants.